jooy2/vutron/docs/2-build-configuration.md

 ## Build settings for projects that use Native Node modules

-For projects that use the **Native Node Module**, add the following script to your package.json: When installing dependencies, electron-builder will take care of any modules that require rebuilding.
+For projects that use the **Native Node Module**, add the following script to your `package.json`: When installing dependencies, `electron-builder` will take care of any modules that require rebuilding.

 ```json
 {